-Teaching Yoga: I teach an all-levels class on Mondays from 12-1 p.m. at Westside Yoga, and I plan on adding more classes in the second half of 2013.
-My class focus on, as much as possible, living more fully in our bodies and learning to pay greater attention to our health and heart.
+Teaching Yoga: I teach at Westside Yoga an all-levels class on Mondays from 12-1 p.m. at and a Curvy Yoga class on Tuesdays from 12-1 p.m. (beginning Sept.
+24, 2013).
+My classes focus on, as much as possible, living more fully in our bodies and learning to pay greater attention to our health and heart.
 I also teach occasional workshops combining yoga and writing as way to recover bodies and voices, and I often incorporate poetry into my yoga classes and breathing and stretching in my writing workshops.

 Writing on Yoga: I am honored to write twice a month for Hugger Mugger’s blog, alternating between poetry of/on yoga and writing about practice, teaching and being.
 For several years, I wrote a similar column for the now-defunct Magazine of Yoga, which holds an archive of articles and poems here (each poem with a writing prompt too).
 I also wrote a collection of yoga poems as part of Landed, a book of poems.
 Link to all my columns here.